Do It Yourself

 Let it dry thoroughly overnight.

 I wanted to paint the word ‘brushes’ on the stripe, and although I could have free-handed it, I wanted something that looked cleaner and more even.
 The stripe measured almost two inches wide, so I went into Word on my computer, and using several different fonts and adjusting the letters to the correct size, created a ‘brushes’ that I liked and printed it on a piece of plain white copy paper.
-Once you have your word printed, cut it out a little larger than the stripe on the jar and using a soft lead pencil, solidly color the entire back of the word, going over it several times to get a thick layer of pencil lead covering all of the letters.
+Once you have your word printed, cut it out a little larger than the stripe on the jar and using a soft lead pencil, solidly color the entire back of the word several times to get a thick layer of pencil lead covering all of the letters.

 Using a smooth, blunt object (I used the end of a pencil that didn’t have an eraser on it), trace over the letters several times.
 Remove the template.
 There should be a feint rendering of the word on the paint.
 Take the paint pen and after prepping it according to the instructions on the package, go over the letters you’ve traced several times.